 - TrAMS Application: The project sponsor develops a TrAMS application.
-If the project sponsor represents an organization that has never previously received FTA funding assistance, please contact the FTA Region Office to discuss options and processes. - Notification of Transfer Request: It is the State DOT's responsibility to inform the FTA Regional Office of their transfer request submittal to the FHWA Division Office.
+If the project sponsor represents an organization that has never previously received FTA funding assistance, please contact the FTA Region Office to discuss options and processes.
+The TrAMS application is awarded when the flexible funds are received by the FTA Regional Office. - Notification of Transfer Request: It is the State DOT's responsibility to inform the FTA Regional Office of their transfer request submittal to the FHWA Division Office.
 If the State DOT did not inform FTA, the FHWA Division Office may do so.
 The FTA Regional Office could request that the State DOT notify FTA in the future as a courtesy. - FTA Concurrence Letter: The FTA Regional Office will provide documentation to the State DOT stating that FTA is willing to accept the funds and oversee the project prior to the State DOT's transfer request to FHWA.
 As a best practice, it is recommended that when the State DOT submits the transfer request to FHWA, it includes FTA's document as an attachment.

-- The recommended timeframe for this step is 60 days, preferably in the third quarter of the federal fiscal year (March through April). - From the time the State DOT sends a written request to FHWA to flex funds to FTA, it is estimated that it takes approximately three months to review, approve, and complete the transfer process.
-During this time, NEPA compliance, preliminary design and/or preconstruction activities can continue with previously awarded Federal-Aid or local funding. - In March or April, FTA HQ sends a "Request to Regions regarding FHWA August Redistribution and Flex Funding Opportunity."
+- The recommended timeframe for this step is 60 days, preferably in March through April.

+This timeframe is recommended to better align with FTA and FHWA grantmaking processes.

+These timelines are suggested and may not apply for all cases. - In March or April, FTA HQ sends a "Request to Regions regarding FHWA August Redistribution and Flex Funding Opportunity."
 This is an annual FTA action, with early spring outreach regarding the upcoming FHWA redistribution.
-Additionally, starting conversations with potential project sponsors early in the federal fiscal year can help ensure a smooth, efficient, and coordinated process and allow time to build partnerships for better project delivery.
+Additionally, starting conversations with potential project sponsors early in the Federal fiscal year can help ensure a smooth, efficient, and coordinated process and allow time to build partnerships for better project delivery.

-- Appendix A - FHWA Programs that can be flexed to FTA see table on page 6 - FHWA and FTA Funds That May Be Used for Either Highway or Transit Purposes and Title 23 Program Transfer Provisions - FHWA Federal Share Fact Sheet - FTA's Statistical Summary with more information about prior year's flexible fund use - Sliding Scale Match Ratio - Circular 9050.1A, Chapter V, page V-9 and V-11, describes sliding scale match ratio applicability. - FHWA Bipartisan Infrastructure Law Fact Sheets - FTA Direct Recipient Prerequisites - Interagency Transfers - o Form FHWA-1576: FHWA Transfer Request to FHWA or other Agency - o Flexible Funding for Transit and Highway Improvements - Implementation Guidance for the Surface Transportation Block Grant Program (STBG) as Revised by the Bipartisan Infrastructure Law - Implementation Guidance for the National Highway Performance Program as Revised by the Bipartisan Infrastructure Law - Ferry Boat Program Implementation Guidance - Transit Award Management System (TrAMS) Basic Navigation Video - FTA TrAMS Guidance & Training
+- Appendix A - FHWA Programs that can be flexed to FTA see table on page 6 - FHWA and FTA Funds That May Be Used for Either Highway or Transit Purposes and Title 23 Program Transfer Provisions - FHWA Federal Share Fact Sheet - FTA's Statistical Summary with more information about prior year's flexible fund use - Sliding Scale Match Ratio - Circular 9050.1A, Chapter V, page V-9 and V-11, describes sliding scale match ratio applicability. - FHWA Infrastructure Investment and Jobs Act (IIJA) Fact Sheets - FTA Direct Recipient Prerequisites - Interagency Transfers - o Form FHWA-1576: FHWA Transfer Request to FHWA or other Agency - o Flexible Funding for Transit and Highway Improvements - Ferry Boat Program Implementation Guidance - Transit Award Management System (TrAMS) Basic Navigation Video - FTA TrAMS Guidance & Training

-- The Complete Streets waiver applies only to FHWA (Federal Metropolitan Planning (PL), State Planning and Research (SPR), and FTA (5303, 5304) planning funds. - An alternative possible approach to the process outlined above regarding requesting flex transfers is for the FTA Regional Office to send a letter to the State DOT requesting to initiate a flex transfer and copies the FHWA Division Office.
+- It takes approximately 60 days to review, approve, and complete the transfer process from the time the State DOT sends a written request to FHWA to flex funds to FTA.
+During this time, NEPA compliance, preliminary design and/or pre-construction activities can continue with previously awarded Federal-Aid or local funding. - An alternative possible approach to the process outlined above regarding requesting flex transfers is for the FTA Regional Office to send a letter to the State DOT requesting to initiate a flex transfer and copies the FHWA Division Office.
 This is currently practiced in some regions.